trymnilsen/vscode-campfire/README.md

-# Node Exec
+# Campfire

-### Execute the current file or your selected code with node.js.
+### Excutes firebase realtime db queries from a vscode text buffer

 ## Usage

-* To execute the current file or the selection press `F8` or use the command `Execute Node.js`
+* To execute the current file or the selection press `F8` or use the command `Execute Firebase query`
 * To cancel a running process press `F9`

 ## Configuration